mrexodia/bitcoin-donate/README.md

 What you end up with is a standard link with an on-mouseover popup containing a QR code.
 Just point your phone, and tap "send" in whatever app you're using.

+## Working Demo

+This code has been wrestled into a [jsfiddle](http://jsfiddle.net/T5uSN/2/) to see how it works, but the implementation there (due to a lack of CDN for these files) is not ideal.
+The best way to use this is laid out above.

 ## 3rd-party libraries

 Bitcoin-donate is licensed under the GPL3, but depends on two other Free